DPsim is a solver library for dynamic power system simulation.

 Working with Static Attributes

-.
+As stated above, the value of a static attribute can only be changed through the attribute’s set-method or by writing its value through a mutable reference obtained by calling get.
 This means that the value will not change between consecutive reads.
 Because of the performance benefits static

 attributes provide over dynamic attributes, attributes should be static whenever possible.